-Essential oils are frequently used to address symptoms associated with an autism spectrum disorder but essential oils for autism have yet to be fully evaluated for suitability.
-Because autistic children are hypersensitive to sensory experiences, aromatherapy protocols developed for the general population may not be suitable for use with autistic children.
-To evaluate the effects of essential oils on anxiety scores for autistic children, the Franklin Institute of Wellness’ Aromatherapy Research Foundation is conducting a clinical trial.
+Essential oils are frequently used to address symptoms associated with an autism spectrum disorder but essential oils for autism have yet to be fully evaluated for efficacy.
+There is little in the scientific literature to indicate which oils are suitable and what effects can be achieved.
+To evaluate the effects of essential oils on anxiety scores for children with autism spectrum disorders, the Franklin Institute of Wellness’ research team is conducting a clinical trial.

-“The Effects of Aromatherapy and Scent Memory on Anxiety Scores Among Children With Autism,“
+“The Effects of Aromatherapy and Scent Memory on Anxiety Scores Among Children With an Autism Spectrum Disorder“

 Participants: Now Recruiting